SeunghyunParkk/Salary-Prediction-Based-on-Job-Descriptions/README.md

 # Salary Prediction Using Job Descriptions

 ## Overview
 This project focuses on utilizing text analytics to predict salary categories ('high' or 'low') based on job descriptions.
-Using machine learning models and natural language processing (NLP) techniques, we analyze key features in job postings to identify patterns associated with salary levels.
+Using machine learning models and natural language processing (NLP) techniques, I analyze key features in job postings to identify patterns associated with salary levels.
 The project achieves a model accuracy of **79.2%**, demonstrating the potential of text-based classification in real-world applications.

 ---